 - Log practice time each day.

 - Play something of your choice each day.
-Explore music.
+Have fun with it!

 - Ask questions when you don’t understand or you need help.